What have we done so far

 2024

-•Holding an online consultation on for 12 weeks to engage the local community and hear their views
+•We held an online consultation on for 12 weeks to engage the local community and hear their views

-•Keeping local residents informed of any project updates through our Engagement HQ website
+•We keep local residents informed of any project updates through our Engagement HQ website

-•Promote the consultation via our media channels and provide leaflets to local community spaces
+•Promoted the consultation via our media channels and provide leaflets to local community spaces

 In 2019, we engaged with stakeholders and the community on our initial options and heard your views around proposed changes to existing water levels.
 We carried out multiple scientific surveys in the area and ran sessions with the community on how the scheme currently works and how we operate the sluice gates.